geewax-tech/wepass-site/privacy.md

 *   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)
 *   [Facebook](https://www.facebook.com/about/privacy/update/printable)

-The Service Provider uses cloud services from many providers, including, but limited to:
+The Application may use cloud services from many providers, including, but limited to:

 *   Google Cloud Platform
 *   Firebase